Mishnah: As a historical source

 Both the Mishnah and Talmud contain little serious biographical studies of the people discussed therein, and the same tractate will conflate the points of view of many different people.
 Yet, sketchy biographies of the Mishnaic sages can often be constructed with historical detail from Talmudic and Midrashic sources.

-According to the Encyclopaedia Judaica (Second Edition), it is accepted that Judah the Prince added, deleted, and rewrote his source material during the process of redacting the Mishnah between the ending of the second century and the beginning of the 3rd century CE.
-Modern authors who have provided examples of these changes include J.N.
-Epstein and S. Friedman.
+It is accepted that Judah the Prince added, deleted, and rewrote his source material during the process of redacting the Mishnah between the ending of the second century and the beginning of the 3rd century CE.

 Following Judah the Prince's redaction there remained a number of different versions of the Mishnah in circulation.
 The Mishnah used in the Babylonian rabbinic community differing markedly from that used in the Palestinian one.
-Indeed within these rabbinic communities themselves there are indications of different versions being used for study.
+Indeed, within these rabbinic communities themselves there are indications of different versions being used for study.
 These differences are shown in divergent citations of individual Mishnah passages in the Talmud Yerushalmi and the Talmud Bavli, and in variances of medieval manuscripts and early editions of the Mishnah.
 The best known examples of these differences is found in J.N.Epstein's Introduction to the Text of the Mishnah (1948).

 Epstein has also concluded that the period of the Amoraim was one of further deliberate changes to the text of the Mishnah, which he views as attempts to return the text to what was regarded as its original form.
 These lessened over time, as the text of the Mishnah became more and more regarded as authoritative.

 Many modern historical scholars have focused on the timing and the formation of the Mishnah.
 A vital question is whether it is composed of sources which date from its editor's lifetime, and to what extent is it composed of earlier, or later sources.
 Are Mishnaic disputes distinguishable along theological or communal lines, and in what ways do different sections derive from different schools of thought within early Judaism?
 Can these early sources be identified, and if so, how?
 In response to these questions, modern scholars have adopted a number of different approaches.